-Video Content Consumption EvolutionSuffice to say, consumer video consumption behavior has undergone a rapid transformation.
+Video Content Consumption EvolutionConsumer video consumption behavior has undergone a rapid transformation.
 The ubiquitous stationary TV has been replaced with far greater viewing options and an unprecedented flexibility to consume any content at any place on any screen.
-This revolution, first ushered in by the Digital Video Recorder (DVR) in the late 90s has culminated into a new world order of “binge” watching and freedom from the constraint of linear programming schedules or the anchor of the stationary living-room TV set.
+This revolution, first ushered in by the Digital Video Recorder (DVR) in the late 90s has culminated in a new world order of “binge” watching and freedom from the constraint of linear programming schedules or the anchor of the stationary living-room TV set.

-Moreover, consumers continue to show a strong willingness to pay for flexible and unrestricted access to video content.
-Therefore, content providers, be it traditional video distributors (cable companies) or emerging on-demand video content providers (NetFlix, Hulu, etc.), are aggressively monetizing this strong emerging consumer trend.
-One such important offering today is cloud based DVR (cDVR) services.
+Consumers continue to show a strong willingness to pay for flexible and unrestricted access to video content.
+Content providers, be it traditional video distributors (cable companies) or emerging on-demand video content providers (Netflix, Hulu, etc.), are aggressively monetizing this consumer trend.
+One important offering today is cloud-based DVR (cDVR) services.
 Traditional DVRs forced users to schedule recordings from home while limiting the number of simultaneous programs that can be recorded.
-By leveraging the cloud economics, flexibility and scale, cloud DVR ushers in a new era of advanced video services like unlimited recordings, multiscreen video applications and rich viewing experience via 4K TV.
+By leveraging the cloud economics, flexibility, and scale, cloud DVR ushers in a new era of advanced video services allowing unlimited recordings, multiscreen video applications, and rich viewing experiences via 4K and Ultra High Definition TV.

-Cloud Principles and Video Content DeliveryTo meet the unprecedented demand for scale and performance, video content providers are evolving their infrastructure utilizing three key cloud networking building blocks: merchant-silicon based hardware, open IP fabric and software driven provisioning and control.
+Cloud Principles and Video Content DeliveryTo meet the unprecedented demand for scale and performance, video content providers are evolving their infrastructure utilizing three key cloud networking building blocks: merchant-silicon hardware, open IP fabric, and software-driven provisioning and control.

-Merchant Silicon Based Hardware– According to some estimates, by 2020, over 80 percent of the internet traffic will be video content, where the average video stream bit rate will increase three-fold to 16 Mbps.
+Merchant Silicon Hardware– According to estimates, by 2020, over 80 percent of the internet traffic will be video content, where the average video stream bit rate will increase three-fold to 16 Mbps.
 Video content will drive exponential network bandwidth growth.
-Merchant silicon based platforms provide an effective CAPEX cost compression strategy, to address the explosive growth of video traffic.
-To address this unprecedented growth, operators will have to leverage the benefits of Moore’s Law, where network hardware processing power keeps improving and the cost of network continues to drop, thereby lowering OPEX over time.
+Merchant silicon platforms provide an effective CAPEX cost compression strategy to address the explosive growth of video traffic.
+To address this unprecedented growth, operators will have to leverage the benefits of Moore’s Law, whereby network hardware processing power improves inversely to the cost of the network, thereby lowering CAPEX over time.

-Open IP Fabric– The Open IP Fabric delivers scale, performance and simplified network design through standard-based technologies.
-Open IP fabrics are based on two key components: two-tier CLOS based leaf-spine topology and an IP network stack based on open and proven protocols.
+Open IP Fabric– The Open IP Fabric delivers scale, performance and simplified network design through standards-based technologies.
+Open IP fabrics are based on two key components: two-tier, CLOS based leaf-spine topology, and an IP network stack based on open and proven protocols.

-- Open and Proven IP Routing Stack: By adopting standard IP routing protocols like BGP, Open IP fabrics replace flat, complex and non-scalable Layer-2 topologies with Layer-3 leaf-spine topology.
-In addition to removing complexities that emanate for Layer-2 topologies, IP based fabric eliminates expensive and complex vendor lock-ins and provides a resilient Equal-cost multi-path routing (ECMP) topology.
+- Open and Proven IP Routing Stack: By adopting standard IP routing protocols like BGP, open IP fabrics replace flat, complex, and non-scalable Layer-2 topologies with Layer-3 leaf-spine topologies.
+In addition to removing complexities that burden Layer-2 topologies, IP based fabrics eliminate expensive and complex vendor lock-ins and provide a resilient equal-cost multi-path routing (ECMP) topology.

-Software Driven Provisioning and Control– As part of the transformation to IP based video architecture, content providers are absorbing an ever increasing number of network elements.
-A content video data center footprint can consist of thousands of compute, storage and network devices.
-The legacy model of manual management becomes obsolete.
-Automation simplifies and optimizes large scale infrastructure management while avoiding costly human errors.
-Automation can be leveraged, at scale, for device deployments, monitoring, change management, troubleshooting and software upgrades.
+Software Driven Provisioning and Control– As part of the transformation to an IP-based video architecture, content providers are absorbing an ever-increasing number of network elements.
+A content video data center footprint can consist of thousands of compute, storage, and network devices.
+Automation simplifies and optimizes large-scale infrastructure management while avoiding costly human errors.
+Automation can be leveraged, at scale, for device deployments, monitoring, change management, troubleshooting, and software upgrades.